RAYVEN-Creatives/project-anp/README.md

   - Extract the zip to a folder.
   - Link the folder to GitHub using the app (for direct commit+push).
   - Open the project in their respective applications.
-* Please add any new files/directories in this README, if any.
-Follow this format:
-    "< directory name > - < one-line description >".
-* For name changes in a file/directory, simply edit the file/directory name from this list.
+* Please edit this list in case of changes/additions of the files/directories of this project.
 ------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------
 SPRITEBUILDER